Bogotá, Colombia

 If you're ever in doubt, don't hesitate to text or call us!

-• La Candelaria, the historic center, is filled with colorful colonial buildings, museums, and street art.
+• La Candelaria: Wander cobblestone streets filled with colonial houses, museums, cafés, and street art.